thosgood/this-weeks-finds/markdown/51-100/week098.md

 ...

 and so on.
-This is better than your garden-variety ω-category because all the morphisms and 2-morphisms and 3-morphisms and so on have inverses, at least "up to homotopy".
-We call it an "ω-groupoid".
+This is better than your garden-variety $\omega$-category because all the morphisms and 2-morphisms and 3-morphisms and so on have inverses, at least "up to homotopy".
+We call it an "$\omega$-groupoid".
-This ω-groupoid keeps track of the homotopy type of X in a very nice way.
-(If this "ω" stuff is too mind-boggling, you may want to start by reading a bit about plain old categories and groupoids in ["Week 74"](#week74).)
+This $\omega$-groupoid keeps track of the homotopy type of X in a very nice way.
+(If this "$\omega$" stuff is too mind-boggling, you may want to start by reading a bit about plain old categories and groupoids in ["Week 74"](#week74).)

-Conversely, given any ω-groupoid there should be a nice way to cook up a homotopy corresponding to it.
+Conversely, given any $\omega$-groupoid there should be a nice way to cook up a homotopy corresponding to it.
 This is just the infinite- dimensional generalization of something I described in ["Week 75"](#week75).
 There, I showed how you could get a groupoid from a "homotopy 1-type"